Updated June 22, 2023

 FETCH <cursorname> INTO <cursorvariable>;

-- select_statement: Here we give the select query which returns single or multiple rows.
+- select_statement: Here, we provide the select query, which returns single or multiple rows.

 Cursor Action in Oracle